- Access to the Library

 - Library Collection

-The George Mason University Law Library is an academic research center which supports the information needs of the faculty and students of the George Mason University School of Law.
+The Law Library is an academic research center which supports the information needs of the faculty and students of the Antonin Scalia Law School at George Mason University.
 This page introduces the resources and services available at the Law Library.

-The Law Library is first and foremost an academic research library, with a goal of having legal research materials available for use within the library.
+The Law Library is an academic research library, with a goal of having legal research materials available for use within the library.
 In order to provide full access to the collection and to prevent the loss of books, most library materials do not circulate outside of the library.

 The following is a summary of the George Mason University Law Library circulation policy:

-- Mason law faculty may borrow library materials indefinitely provided that the items are properly checked out at the Circulation Desk.
-Mason Adjunct Faculty and full-time faculty members from other GMU campuses may borrow treatises for a semester with a current ID or may request materials via interlibrary loan (ILL).
+- Scalia Law School faculty may borrow library materials indefinitely provided that the items are properly checked out at the Circulation Desk.
+Scalia Adjunct Faculty and full-time faculty members from other Mason campuses may borrow treatises for a semester with a current ID or may request materials via interlibrary loan (ILL).

-- All other patrons, including students from other schools, attorneys, and members of the general public may borrow treatises only through interlibrary loan.
+- All other patrons may borrow treatises only through interlibrary loan.
 Patrons should check with ILL services located at their own library for information on borrowing procedures.

 - See Patron Checkout Privileges & Fines for a complete list of patron categories, check-out policies, and loan periods.